Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 Located in western Riyadh, Qiddiya’s planned Performing Arts Center is expected to host 260 events annually, attracting around 800,000 visitors each year.
 As construction gets underway, Qiddiya Investment Company has begun awarding major contracts, including a $1.4 billion construction deal to Nesma & Partners.

-Not only will these benefit the media industry, but they'll also have a positive impact on industries such as construction, travel, tourism, IT, retail, and hospitality.
+Not only will they benefit the media industry, but they'll also have a positive impact on industries such as construction, travel, tourism, IT, retail, and hospitality

 Tags